Star Trek: Picard season 2: Development

 In January 2020, CBS officially announced the second season renewal and revealed that Terry Matalas had joined the series as an executive producer to fill the void that would be created by Chabon's departure.
 CBS had moved Matalas, who began his career working on Star Trek: Voyager and Star Trek: Enterprise, from MacGyver to Picard because the latter was considered a high priority for the studio.
 Matalas had been working with Chabon and the second season's writers for "some time" before the official announcement, and he was expected to take over as showrunner once Chabon left the series.
 Picard was also reported to have an informal green-light for a third season that would be developed at the same time as the second, so the two could be filmed back-to-back.
 Chabon expressed regret at having to leave the series, but said he was "every bit as involved" in the second season's development as he had been on the first, and he would be writing for the second season as well as remaining an executive producer.
 The difference, he explained, was that he would not be running the series day-to-day once filming began.

 Journalist Marc Bernardin, who began his career working as an intern on Star Trek: Deep Space Nine, joined Picard as a supervising producer in March 2020.
 By the end of that month, filming was set to begin in mid-June.
 These plans were made before the COVID-19 pandemic began.
 Executive producer and co-creator Akiva Goldsman said in May 2020 that if filming could not begin in June due to the pandemic, it would begin as soon as possible after pandemic restrictions were lifted.
 That September, after a deal was made between major studios and Hollywood unions regarding safety measures for productions during the pandemic, director Jonathan Frakes said filming could begin in January 2021 and added that Stewart was eager to begin as soon as possible; filming began in February.
-Goldsman and Matalas were revealed to be working together as co-showrunners for the season that April.
+Goldsman and Matalas were revealed to be co-showrunning the season that April, and did so until Matalas switched focus to the third season around half-way through filming the second.
+Goldsman continued running the second season.
+Matalas's change in focus happened later than planned because of the pandemic and issues with writing the second season.